 Aims of this site

-This site and blog is all about the science of rivers.
+This site and blog is mostly about the science of rivers, although it will include cultural aspects of rivers when they catch my eye and take my fancy.
 It will highlight ideas, concepts and research of interest to students, researchers and managers.

 Comments, corrections and additions are encouraged.

 Category Archives: River research

 New research is underway as part of the Murray-Darling Environmental Water Knowledge and Research program, which is investigating how flow influences the key environmental conditions and interacts with fish species traits to enable recruitment of riverine fishes.
 It is a … Continue reading

 Two PhD scholarships are available through the School of Environmental Sciences, Charles Sturt University, Albury, Australia to investigate aspects of fish and food webs in Murray-Darling Basin rivers: Trophic dynamics of native and non-native fishes of the Murray-Darling Basin Maternal … Continue reading